scottalmond/EscapeRoom/resources/DESIGN.md

 ## Morse Code

 - Requirement [TIER 2] [Software] [Management]: Once the light puzzle is solved, the Wall computer shall send a trigger signal to the Helm computer.
 In response to this command, the Helm computer shall stop the Morse Code puzzle and proceed to a blank screen within 1 second in preparation for the map portion of the Hyperspace game.
-	- Implementation [TIER 3] [Software]: The book state machine running in the Helm computer will cease updating the state and renering graphics for the Morse code puzzle in response to the relevant Ethernet command from the wall or proctor computers.
+	- Implementation [TIER 3] [Software]: The book state machine running in the Helm computer will cease updating the state and rendering graphics for the Morse code puzzle in response to the relevant Ethernet command from the wall or proctor computers.

 - Requirement [TIER 2] [Software] [Hardware]: A monitor that accepts and displays visual input from a Raspberry Pi shall be installed in the Helm.
 	- Implementation [TIER 2] [Hardware]: The monitor will be situated in the Helm such that two players or fewer can clearly see the screen.
-This facilitates the design goal of asymmatric information presented to the players.
+This facilitates the design goal of asymmetric information presented to the players.
 	- Implementation [TIER 3] [Hardware]: An HP L2045W monitor is the current design baseline.

 - Requirement [TIER 2] [Software] [Hardware]: Two buttons shall be installed in the Helm adjacent to the monitor to represent 'dot' and 'dash' user inputs.
 These buttons shall be electrically connected to the Helm computer so that the state of the buttons can be acquired.